Sam and Nina Narodowski Undergraduate Scholarship for Refugee or Migrant Students

 - completed your secondary education at a School Network Access Program school

-- be enrolled full-time in the standard semester 1 and 2 at RMIT in 2018 in a diploma or degree in one of the following disciplines:
+- be enrolled full-time in the standard semester 1 and 2 at RMIT in 2018 in a degree in one of the following disciplines:

 - health sciences